MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/observability.md

 This article is part of a series in [the cloud monitoring guide](./index.md).

+The sections below aim to drive operational maturity by being observant and constantly iterating to improve how you monitor your services.
 Learn how organizations implement a consistent monitoring strategy quicker by establishing _observability_ for each monitoring solution.

+## Defining observability

 While observability and monitoring complement each other, there is a notable distinction:

 - **Monitoring**: Collects information and informs you that it detected an issue based on you configuring it to monitor for those conditions.
 You're monitoring for known or predictable failures.
 - **Observability**: The ability to understand what's happening inside a system by looking at the output data.
 An _observability solution_ helps you analyze this data to assess the system's health and find ways to fix problems in your IT infrastructure.

-The sections below aim to drive operational maturity by being observant and constantly iterating to improve how you monitor your services.

-## Why observability is important

 Observability first drives the monitoring consumer to understand what is considered a service's _normal_ operation.
 In other words, you seek _total visibility_ as soon as possible.